ENJ1/PandaFPSController/README.md

 # Buy me a coffee!
 Being a developer is hard work and requires a lot of time.
 Supporting me on Patreon really means a lot and will also allow me to release more updates/bugfixes to this project.

-# Thanks for using and subscribe to PANDA_REAPER on Youtube for more!